bigcommerce/checkout-sdk-js/README.md

 * Klarna
 * AfterPay

 Using this library in conjunction with your favorite UI framework, it is possible to build a bespoke checkout UI for a store, that can be augmented with additional features.
-We provide a basic [reference implementation](https://github.com/bigcommerce/checkout-sdk-js-example) written in React to get you started.
+We provide a basic [reference implementation](https://github.com/bigcommerce/checkout-sdk-js-example) of a custom checkout written in React to get you started.

+## Getting started

+The Checkout JS SDK is the easiest way to build a bespoke checkout into your store’s theme.
+We have created the following tutorials to help you get started.
+* [Build with vanilla JS](https://developer.bigcommerce.com/stencil-docs/template-files/customize-stencil-checkout/checkout-js-sdk/getting-started-in-vanilla-js) - This tutorial will walk through the first steps for building a custom checkout directly into the theme files using vanilla JS.
+* [Run example app in Cornerstone](https://developer.bigcommerce.com/stencil-docs/template-files/customize-stencil-checkout/checkout-js-sdk/implement-a-custom-checkout) - This tutorial will take you through the steps to integrate the custom checkout provided by our reference implementation into the Cornerstone theme.

 ## Installation